capgainsnopains/siw-ukraine-russia/README.md

 # siw-ukraine-russia

 A tracker of self-inflicted wounds/suicides in the Ukraine/Russia war.
+The list is compiling footage for documentation purposes only.
+This list is not intended to celebrate, glorify, encourage, or otherwise make light of suicide.

 | Date       | Description                                                                                                      | Side       | Reporting Unit/Division                  | Link                                  |
 |------------|------------------------------------------------------------------------------------------------------------------|------------|--------------------------------|------------------------------------------------------------------------------------------------|